golift/code.golift.io/README.md

 #### Automatic Builds

 This can be run anywhere, really.
 Packages and builds for lots of things are provided.
-The repo auto-builds packages for linux, binaries for macOS and windows.
+The repo auto-builds packages for freebsd, linux, binaries for macOS and windows.
 A homebrew formula and a Docker image are also available, and easy to use.

 #### Install